-1. The CIO & Director of Libraries chairs the ISC and has ultimate responsibility for forming the agenda and enabling progress for Bryn Mawr in areas of information security and stewardship.
+1. The CIO and Director of Libraries chairs the ISC and has ultimate responsibility for forming the agenda and enabling progress for Bryn Mawr in areas of information security and stewardship.

-2. The CIO & Director of Libraries takes nominations from the body of the Council each year and identifies a Co-chair to help build the agenda and facilitate progress.
+2. The CIO and Director of Libraries takes nominations from the body of the Council each year and identifies a Co-chair to help build the agenda and facilitate progress.

 3. The Co-chair role is a one-year rotating position.
 The Co-chair is responsible for assisting the ISC Chair in forming the agenda for each meeting, for coordinating the annual cycle of File Action Days for data weeding across campus, and for supporting ISC work throughout the year.